kubernetes/community/wg-structured-logging/charter.md

 ### Out of scope

-- Logging of non-core Kubernetes components
+- Logging outside the kubernetes/kubernetes repository

 ## Stakeholders